Dark-CLI/kaleem-web/src/pages/features.md

 ---
 layout: ../layouts/MarkdownPage.astro
 title: "Features | What A Kaleem Home Can Do"
-description: "Explore the features of a Kaleem smart home.
-From a voice assistant that understands Iraqi Arabic to uncompromising local-first privacy, discover how our technology adapts to you."
+description: "Explore Kaleem smart home features.
+Voice assistant understands Iraqi Arabic, local-first privacy.
+Discover how our technology adapts to you."
 ---

 # What a Kaleem Home Can Do